karttur/basin_extract_docs/_posts/2020/2020-10-24-basin-delineate-00a.markdown

 ---
 layout: post
-title: "Basin delineation: 1a patch up DEM voids"
+title: "Basin delineation: 0a patch up voids"
 categories: basindelineate
 excerpt: "Patch up DEM small 'no data' regions at the shoreline using GRASS"
 tags: